tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

         * Wear levelling, which spreads the write traffic across different locations, can help tackling this.
           Manufacturers specify a guaranteed write limit, for example, for a 1TB drive it can be 3 Petabytes.
 * <img src="./img/80.png" alt="alt text" width="500" height="300">

+# Peripherals and interfaces

+* Ethernet uses Carrier Sense/Multiple Access/Collusion Detect, **CSMA/CD** protocol
+* **Carrier Sense** is the stage where the device checks if the ethernet line is already in use
+* **Multiple Access** is sending data if Ethernet is awailable
+* **Collusion detect**, is basically doing is transmitting data, binary ones and zeros onto that wire and then it's saying am I seeing the same information that I am transmitting.
+* If multiple devices attempt to become active at the same time, collusion detection mechanism detects this
+    * Then, involved nodes step immediately and go into **back-off-and-retry** mode where each node waits for a random amount of time.
+    * If the number of nodes is small, then the latency due to having to wait before starting a transfer is quite low.
+      As
+      the node count increases, so does the chances of collisions and the duration of latency.
+* Network protocol efficiency is **Payload/(Payload + Protocol Overhead)**.
+Payload + Protocol Overhead is called the **Packet Size**.

 # WEEK 4